lcthomas/eng681f19/schedule.md

 * Stephen Best and Sharon Marcus, “Surface Reading: An Introduction," _Representations_ 108.1 (2009)
 * Heather Love, “Close But Not Deep: Literary Ethics and the Descriptive Turn”, _New Literary History_ 41.2 (2010)
 * Anne Cheng, “Skin, Tattoos, and Susceptibility,” _Representations_ 108.1 (2009)
+* *Keywords* essay: Choose one of the NYU *Keywords* volumes listed here: [https://keywords.nyupress.org/](https://keywords.nyupress.org/).
+Select "Essays" and/or "Web Essays" (the format varies slightly), and select one of the essays available online to read for next week.

 ----